« Previous Page

 In women with HER2/neu positive tumors, preoperative therapy may include:

-Treatment of stage IIIB and inoperable stage IIIC breast cancer may include the following:
+Treatment of locally advanced or inflammatory breast cancer is a combination of therapies that may include the following:

-Treatment of recurrent breast cancer (cancer that has come back after treatment) in the breast or chest wall may include the following:
+Treatment of locoregional recurrent breast cancer (cancer that has come back after treatment in the breast, in the chest wall, or in nearby lymph nodes), may include the following:

-Treatment of inflammatory breast cancer may include the following:
+Treatment of ductal carcinoma in situ may include the following:

 For more information from the National Cancer Institute about breast cancer, see the following: